Work and Taxes

 Deciding if Teens Should Work — Weigh the pros and cons of whether your teen should work when the family falls on hard financial times.

-Families in Tough Times — Resources for families who are experiencing, avoiding, or recovering from tough times.
+Disaster Recovery — Resources for families who are experiencing, avoiding, or recovering from tough times.
 Materials for farm families, stress, disaster recovery, and more.

 Dollar Works 2 — Teach others how to manage their personal finances and make sound decision about money.
 This comprehensive curriculum has a unit on Understanding a Pay Statement and Taxes.